zzyzek/sandbox/ulhp/hc-umans-companion.md

 ### Construction

-Umans discusses various strategies, including a linear programming method suggested by Bridgeman, but Uman settles on a graph construction combined with a perfect edge matching, to find the initial 2-factor.
+Umans discusses various strategies, including a linear programming method suggested by Bridgeman, but Umans settles on a graph construction combined with a perfect edge matching, to find the initial 2-factor.

 Each vertex in the solid grid graph is replaced by a widget.
 Each vertex's widget construction has one vertex for each neighbor and each of these 'external' widget